-- The patient is required to lie flat for several hours to avoid bleeding especially is the catheter was introduced via the groin.
+- The patient is required to lie flat for several hours to avoid bleeding especially if the catheter was arterial sheath was introduced via the groin.

-- While some patients are discharged on the same day, others might be required to stay overnight.
+- While majority of patients are discharged on the same day, others might be required to stay overnight.

 Benefits of coronary angiography